Jay Kalra: Early life and education

+Career

+Kalra is a Fellow of the Royal College of Physicians and Surgeons of Canada, the Canadian Academy of Clinical Biochemistry, Founding Fellow of the Canadian Academy of Health Sciences, a Life Fellow of the Royal Society of Medicine, UK, and a Canadian Certified Physician Executive (CCPE).

 In 1985 he accepted a position with the Department of Pathology at the University of Saskatchewan and Royal University Hospital.

 Kalra served as the Head of the Department of Pathology in the College of Medicine (1991-2000) and Head of the Department of Laboratory Medicine for the Saskatoon Health Region (1994-2000).
 Kalra has served as national president of numerous medical associations and scientific societies including the Canadian Association of Medical Biochemists (1993–95), Intersociety Council of Laboratory Medicine (1994–96), Canadian Chairs of Pathology and Laboratory Medicine (1995-2000), Canadian Association of Pathologists (1999-2000), and of the American College of Angiology (2004).
 He was a founding member (1991) and Director (1998-2000) of the Saskatchewan Stroke Research Centre.
 He has served on various committees of the College of Medicine and the University of Saskatchewan including Chair of University Planning and Priority Committee (2008–10) and the Chair of the University of Saskatchewan Representative Council (2011–16).
 He has also served on the board of directors of the Canadian Academy of Health Sciences (CAHS), as a member of the Council on Health Policy and Economics, Canadian Medical Association (CMA), the Legislative Committee, Saskatchewan Medical Association (SMA) and as a council member of the Canadian Society for Clinical Investigation (CSCI).

-Kalra has also been actively involved as a physician leader in healthcare reform and administrative work.
-He has served as Clinical Chief (Head), Department of Lab Medicine Saskatoon District Health (1994-2000), member of the executive medical advisory committee (1994–96), founding chair of the Saskatoon District Health Infection Control Committee (1996–97), and member of the clinical review panel (1992–94) to design the distribution of clinical services at various hospitals in the Saskatoon Health Region.
+Kalra currently serves as member of the Representative Assembly (RA), and member of the Legislation and Policy Committee (LPC) of the SMA.